raaxis/nds4ios/README.md

 If you're NOT jailbroken, please follow the instructions here: http://nds4ios.angelxwind.net/i/?page/downloads#notjailbroken

-##### Please note that the non-jailbroken distribution of nds4ios is extremely outdated, and can no longer be updated.
-It's either this, or nothing.

 #### Option 2: Compile nds4ios yourself

 ##### IMPORTANT: Make sure your working directory is devoid of spaces.
 Otherwise, bad things will happen.